Starship Enterprise: The Next Generation productions

 Andrew Probert designed the Enterprise created for the franchise's return to television, taking place on a new Enterprise led by Captain Jean-Luc Picard 70 years after the events in the original series.
 This Enterprise also appears in the first film featuring the Next Generation cast, Star Trek Generations (1994).
 The ship's engineering section is destroyed in Generations, but its saucer section crash lands on an alien planet.
 In the third season of Star Trek: Picard, the saucer section has been attached to a different vessel's engineering hull, and it features prominently in the show's climax before becoming part of the Fleet Museum.

-Producers created a ship meant to bridge the appearance of the Enterprise-D and the Excelsior class for the episode "Yesterday's Enterprise".
+Producers created a ship meant to bridge the gap in appearance between the Excelsior class and the Enterprise-D for the episode "Yesterday's Enterprise".